noahehall/theBookOfNoah/0current/aws/0provisioning.md

   - subnets

 - scaling polices: define triggering actions

   - scale out: increase capacity
   - scale in: decrease capacity
   - can integrate with cloudwatch: e.g. trigger a scaling event in response to a cloudwatch alarm when average CPU utilization increases 80% for 5 consecutive minutes
   - can be schedule driven: e.g. between 9-5 have 3 instances, but only 1 during other hours

+- considerations
+  - how many subnets & AZs are you using? different AZs have distinct number of subnets
+  - scaling policies: should increment servers evenly across AZs and subnets, it will automatically distribute servers to each subnet in each AZ
+  - getting the initial, and desired number of instances takes good understanding of your resource load
+  - boot time: if you have dramatic & unpredictable shift in demand, ensure your AMIs have quick boot times
+  - good understanding of your application performance is necessary to create appropriate cloudwatch alarms that trigger scaling actions
+  - spot instances are critical for cost optimization

 ## cloudformation